 Seven Ideas for a Kitchen Island

-Kitchen Islands are not only practical, but they increase the value of your home.
-Today I am sharing my white kitchen islands and seven ideas for yours.
+Kitchen Islands are not only practical but also increase the value of your home.
+Today, I am sharing my white kitchen islands and seven ideas for yours.

-It is easy to be overwhelmed by the many choices out there for kitchen islands.
-If you are on the fence about whether to add one or use it differently than you are today, keep reading before you make your decision!
+It is easy to be overwhelmed by the many choices available for kitchen islands.
+If you are on the fence about whether to add one or use it differently than you do today, keep reading before you make your decision!

 Why are Kitchen Islands So Popular?